What Causes Shoulder Dystocia During Birth?

 Previous Birth History Involving Shoulder Dystocia

-Mothers who previously had babies with shoulder dystocia are more likely to have other children with the same condition.
+Mothers who previously had shoulder dystocia during birth to previous babies are more likely to have one with their following deliveries.

 Complications of Shoulder Dystocia